 Minimizing is acknowledging the positive but opting to downplay the importance of it.
 While you may feel you are keeping a humble mindset, you are actually putting yourself down.
 This type of thinking can fuel other cognitive distortions.

-Example: You get a positive work performance review but minimize the importance by telling yourself that everyone else got good work reviews.
+Example: You receive a positive work performance review but minimize the importance by telling yourself that everyone else got good work reviews too.
 It is not that big of a deal.

 Magnifying is when a thought quickly escalates into a worst-case scenario.
 Uncertainty, fear, and the “what if” type of thinking often lead to this negative thinking pattern.
 Magnifying can result in high levels of anxiety.